felipevalboeno/ProjetoRCKTS-GestaoVegas/README.md

 # [Job Management in Technology] - Project, with Spring boot, from the RocketSeat Java training course

 ## DEPLOY WITH RENDER
-- To deply this application, I used The Render platform(cloud hosting).
+To deploy this application, I used the Render platform (cloud hosting).
 You can use a free version for studies.

-- How to do that?
+How to do that?
-    -  1º Log in to render using your github account.
+  1. Log in to Render using your GitHub account.
-    -  2º Do the first simple configuration like name, database name...
+  2. Do the first simple configuration like name, database name...
-    -  3º Create a DockerFile on your project with the configuration of "dockerfile config" bellow.
+  3. Create a Dockerfile on your project with the configuration of "dockerfile config" below.
-    -  4º Create a new Web server on Render and deply with your last commit on git.
+  4. Create a new Web Service on Render and deploy with your last commit on Git.

 ```dockerfile config
 # =========================